 How do I get Qantas WiFi?

 When browsing for flights on the Qantas website, watch for a small black WiFi icon.
-This doesn’t guarantee you’ll be on a WiFi-enabled flight – Qantas notes this means only ‘Chance of WiFi’ – but with most of the domestic fleet now fitted with WiFi, your chances are pretty good.
+This doesn’t guarantee you’ll be on a WiFi-enabled flight – Qantas notes this means only ‘Chance of WiFi’ – but unless the tech is playing up or the plane is swapped for a non-WiFi jet, your chances are pretty good.

 If the icon is in grey and has a diagonal strike running through it, this means your flight won’t have WiFi (usually due to the type of aircraft being used).

 Once you’re at the airport, the departure board in the main terminal or at the Qantas lounge will also show a WiFi icon next to any WiFi-enabled flights.

 In addition, the My Trip section in the Qantas App will also provide details about WiFi availability for your flight.

 Do I need the Qantas App to use Qantas WiFi?

 You don’t need to have the Qantas App to use Qantas WiFi.

 You can connect directly to Qantas WiFi network from any device – smartphone, tablet, laptop or even a smartwatch – in exactly the same way that you’d connect to a WiFi hotspot at work, home, a hotel or your local cafe.